baillielab/comparison_of_RA_methods/README.md

 Code for simulated data generation and the way to get and use investigated algorithms for the study: Systematic comparison of rankingaggregation methods for gene lists inexperimental results.

 # Authors:
-- B Wang
+- Bo Wang
-- Michael
+- Michael Gutmann
-- JK Baillie
+- Kenneth Baillie

 # data generator
 A common experimental output in biomedical science is a list of genes implicated in a given biologicalprocess or disease.